 Nerd Nite Melbourne

-Enjoy a beer while listening to a professional futurist, a lecturer in immersive technology, and a sales prodigy talk about their fields of expertise.
+Enjoy a beer while listening to a cell biologist, a product design engineer, and a nuclear medicine technologist talk about their fields of expertise.

 Twitter: @nerdnitemelb #nerdnitemelb